polarfire-soc/icicle-kit-minimal-bring-up-design-bitstream-builder/readme.md

 ## Introduction

-This repository is used to store the Microchip Bitstream Builder example scripts targeting a PolarFire SoC Icicle Kit bring up design with minimal components and a lightweight configuration to verify device functionality on power up.
-The demo itself will clone several source repositories, build bare metal applications, generate a Libero design and import the bare metal applications into the project, finally it will generate a bitstream.
-Using this script, bitsreams can be generated on demand in a fully version controlled environment and reproduced at a later date based on specific tags of the overall script or individual components of the bitstream.
+Using the Icicle Kit Bring Up Design Bitstream Builder, bitsreams can be generated on demand in a fully version controlled environment and reproduced at a later date based on specific tags of the overall script or individual components of the bitstream.
+The aim of this demo is to provide a example framework which can be used to version control a Libero design.

+This example targets the PolarFire SoC Icicle Kit.
+It creates a bring up design with minimal components and a lightweight configuration to verify device functionality on power up.

+The demo itself will clone several source repositories, build a bare metal application and the Hart Software Services, generate a Libero design and import the applications into the project, finally it will generate a bitstream.
+This bitstream consists of an FPGA fabric and eNVM component and a system controller SPI flash client.

 ### Bitstream components